-Sham Contracting is where an employment relationship is disguised as a contracting relationship and if the work can be performed under this agreement, then it must be performed under this agreement and any other arrangement shall be considered sham contracting for the purposes of this agreement, and subject to the penalties contained in clause 49 of this agreement.
+Sham Contracting is where an employment relationship is disguised as a contracting relationship and if the work can be performed under this agreement, then it must be performed under this agreement and any other arrangement shall be considered sham contracting for the purposes of this agreement, and subject to the penalties contained in clause 36 of this agreement.

-Shiftwork shall be defined as per clause 38.12.
+Shiftwork shall be defined for onsite employees as per clause 38.12 and for off site employees at 63.2.